-Week Breakdown Trainee tasks (Curriculum links including CCF) Mentor tasks (Curriculum links including CCF) Week 6- No RoP Teaching commitment: 60% +(Mentor discretion) PPA time: 1⁄2 day PD time: 1⁄2 day CCF focus:-Adaptive Teaching and Professional Behaviours 4+6 Training focus: Strategies to remove barriers to learning; Partnership with parents and working with other professionals.
-In PD time, develop your understanding of the weekly training focus, e.g., meet with SENCO to discuss strategies to remove barriers to learning and consider how physical, social & intellectual factors impact on learning.
+Week Breakdown Trainee tasks (Curriculum links including CCF) Mentor tasks (Curriculum links including CCF) Week 6- No RoP Teaching commitment: 60% +(Mentor discretion) PPA time: 1⁄2 day PD time: 1⁄2 day CCF focus:-Adaptive Teaching Training focus: Strategies to remove barriers to learning In PD time, develop your understanding of the weekly training focus, e.g., meet with SENCO to discuss strategies to remove barriers to learning and consider how physical, social & intellectual factors impact on learning.
 Plan, teach and assess 3 full days, phonics and one other session.
 Be observed and receive written feedback on one of your lessons, relating to the week's training focus Be observed and receive written feedback on one of your lessons, relating to the week's training focus Review Point 2 Gather evidence for viva 2.
 Plan outline targets for Block 3 Read Summative report with mentor.
 Further responsibilities: As for previous weeks plus ensure wider aspects such as assemblies, parent consultations and other responsibilities have been observed and discussed.
-CCF focus:-Adaptive Teaching and Professional Behaviours 4+6 Training focus: Strategies to remove barriers to learning; Partnership with parents and working with other professionals.
-Suggested coaching opportunities: Meet with Expert Colleague: Special Educational Needs Coordinator (SENCO) to meet with trainee to Share & Explain how pupil premium funding is used and how impact is measured.
-Demonstrate & Deconstruct meeting with parents or other professionals Observe & Feedback -focus on strategies to remove barriers to learning Lesson observation this week- no RoP agree focused targets for block 3 instead.
+CCF focus:-Adaptive Teaching Training focus: Strategies to remove barriers to learning; Suggested coaching opportunities: Meet with Expert Colleague: Special Educational Needs Coordinator (SENCO) to meet with trainee to Share & Explain how pupil premium funding is used and how impact is measured.
+Observe & Feedback -focus on strategies to remove barriers to learning Lesson observation this week- no RoP agree focused targets for block 3 instead.
 Review Point 2 Write Summative report and share with trainee, send to tutor.
 Clear targets planned together for block 3.